nahui1/nahui/content/organizations/managing-saml-single-sign-on-for-your-organization/configuring-saml-single-sign-on-and-scim-using-okta.md

 ---
 title: Configuring SAML single sign-on and SCIM using Okta
-intro: 'You can use Security Assertion Markup Language (SAML) single sign-on (SSO) and System for Cross-domain Identity Management (SCIM) with Okta to automatically manage access to your organization on {% data variables.product.product_location %}.'
+intro: 'You can use Security Assertion Markup Language (SAML) single sign-on (SSO) and System for Cross-domain Identity Management (SCIM) with Okta to automatically manage access to your organization on {% data variables.product.prodname_dotcom %}.'
 redirect_from:
   - /github/setting-up-and-managing-organizations-and-teams/configuring-saml-single-sign-on-and-scim-using-okta
+product: '{% data reusables.gated-features.saml-sso %}'
 permissions: Organization owners can configure SAML SSO and SCIM using Okta for an organization.
 versions:
+  fpt: '*'
   ghec: '*'
 topics:
   - Organizations